 Addthis Share Tools

 The Smithsonian Institution—the world’s largest museum and research complex—includes 19 museums and galleries and the National Zoological Park.
-The total number of artifacts, works of art and specimens in the Smithsonian’s collections is approximately 155 million.
+Currently, the total number of artifacts, works of art and natural science specimens in the Smithsonian’s collections is approximately 155 million.
 The bulk of this material—more than 145.8 million specimens and objects—is part of the National Museum of Natural History.
 In addition, Smithsonian collections include 162,000 cubic feet of archival material and 2.1 million library volumes.

 Among the vast collections are irreplaceable national icons, examples of everyday life and scientific material vital to the study of the world’s scientific and cultural heritage.
 The objects in Smithsonian collections range from insects and meteorites to locomotives and spacecraft.
-The scope is staggering—from a magnificent collection of ancient Chinese bronzes to the Star-Spangled Banner; from a 3.5 billion-year-old fossil to the Apollo lunar landing module; from the ruby slippers featured in The Wizard of Oz to presidential paintings and memorabilia.
-Collection objects vary in size, from the Concorde at 202 feet to the Fairfly wasp at .0067 of an inch.
-The largest single collection is Natural History’s paleobiology collection with more than 4.26 million fossil specimens, ranging from dinosaur skeletons to microscopic foraminifera.
+The scope is staggering—from a magnificent collection of ancient Chinese bronzes to the Star-Spangled Banner; from a 3.5 billion-year-old fossil to the space shuttle Discovery; from the ruby slippers featured in The Wizard of Oz to presidential paintings and memorabilia.
+Collection items vary in size, from the Concorde at 202 feet to the Fairfly wasp at .0067 of an inch.
+The largest single collection is Natural History’s invertebrate zoology collection with more than 49.8 million specimens, ranging from corals and vent worms to parasites and squid.

-Only a small portion of the Smithsonian’s collections (estimated at less than 2 percent) is on display in the museums at any given time.
+Only a small portion of the Smithsonian’s collections (estimated at less than 1%) is on display in the museums at any given time.
 Many collections are acquired and solely used for research purposes utilized by scientists and scholars from all over the world.
 Whether they are acquired from the depths of the oceans, tropical rainforests, archaeological sites, everyday life, or even extra-terrestrially, Smithsonian collections are preserved and maintained for public exhibition, education, and study.

-Archives of American Art—18,233 cubic feet archival materials
+Archives of American Art—21,514 cubic feet archival materials

-Collection of 16 million items includes letters, writings, scrapbooks, sketchbooks, photographs, financial records, film and primary sources amassed or created by artists, critics, collectors, art dealers and others.
-Also includes an oral history collection of more than 2,000 interviews of art world figures and 5,500 collections of personal papers and organizational records documenting the history of the visual arts in the United States.
+Collection of more than 21 million items includes letters, writings, scrapbooks, sketchbooks, photographs, financial records, film and primary sources amassed or created by artists, critics, collectors, art dealers and others.
+Also includes an oral history collection of more than 2,200 interviews of art world figures and 6,200 collections of personal papers and organizational records documenting the history of the visual arts in the United States.

 Collection of modern and contemporary art—paintings, sculptures and works on paper—includes a nucleus of works given or bequeathed to the Smithsonian by founding donor Joseph H. Hirshhorn (1899-1981).
 Works of art of American and European cubism, Social Realism, Surrealism, Geometric Abstraction, and Expressionism trace modern art past the mid-20th century to contemporary works from Pop art of the 1960s to recent acquisitions by emerging artists working in a variety of media.

-Collection comprises prints, paintings, sculptures, photographs and drawings of Americans who have made important contributions to the nation, from pre-colonial times to today.
-The collections hold more than 1,600 portraits of the U.S. presidents, some 5,400 glass-plate negatives from the studios of Mathew Brady, and original artwork from more than 1,600 Time magazine covers.
+Collection comprises paintings, prints, sculptures, photographs drawings, and new media of Americans who have made important contributions to the nation, from pre-colonial times to today.
+The collections hold more than 1,600 portraits of the U.S. presidents, some 5,400 glass-plate negatives from the studios of Mathew Brady, and original artwork from over 2,100 Time magazine covers.

 The museum’s collection features American art from all periods—Colonial to contemporary—in all media, including painting, sculpture, works on paper, photography, and time-based media art.
 More than 7,000 artists are represented in the collection, including major masters, and contains the largest collection of New Deal art and exceptional collections of contemporary craft, American impressionist paintings and masterpieces from the Gilded Age.
 The Renwick Gallery features 20th-century American crafts.